ADD CONDITION

 What is CoughDrops-421 used for?

-CoughDrops-421 is used to temporarily relieve cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.
+CoughDrops-421 temporarily relieves cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.

 How should I use CoughDrops-421?